 Benefits of Ozonation in Food Sanitizing

-1. It’s faster and better at killing microbes than chlorine.
+- It’s faster and better at killing microbes than chlorine.

 Ozone is a powerful oxidizing agent that is proven to eliminate bacteria faster and up to 50 times more effective than traditional disinfectants like chlorine.
-Ozone is also generated with onsite ozone systems, saving costs and lessening the environmental impacts of storing, transporting, and distributing chemicals.
+Ozone is also generated with onsite ozone systems, saving costs and lessening the environmental impacts of storing, transporting, and distributing chemicals. - Ozone is a non-thermal way to control pathogens and microbes in food processing.

 Ozone doesn’t use heat to disinfect, making it safer for food processing and food storage handlers to use.
-Additionally, the use of ozone instead of thermal sanitation reduces the high electricity costs of heating.
+Additionally, the use of ozone instead of thermal sanitation reduces the high electricity costs of heating. - Ozone is a non-chemical alternative for treating water and sanitizing food contact surfaces.

-Ozone has proven to be both safer for humans and better for the environment, due to it evaporating into oxygen rather than leaving chemical residues as chlorine and other traditional disinfectants do.
+Ozone has proven to be both safer for humans and better for the environment, due to it evaporating into oxygen rather than leaving chemical residues as chlorine and other traditional disinfectants do. - Ozonated water can be generated onsite so no storage is required.

 Ozone can be generated through injection into water (also known as aqueous ozone) or air (gaseous ozone).
-This means no storing of heavy vats of chemicals, freeing up space and reducing transport costs.
+This means no storing of heavy vats of chemicals, freeing up space and reducing transport costs. - It leaves no residues in food or water.

 Ozone used to disinfect food leaves no residue as chlorine does.
 There is no change in taste or odor.
 And no chemical residues that are known to harm our bodies over time.